ComputationalCryoEM/ASPIRE-Python/README.md

 - `"Prefix already exists .../envs/aspire"` - please delete the directory shown and rerun.

 #### Activating Conda environment
 Run: `source activate aspire`
 Depending on your Conda distribution, in some cases you should run: `conda activate aspire`

 To deactivate the environment run: `source deactivate` (or `conda deactivate`, respectively)

-#### Installing finufftpy
+#### Installing finufftpy (optional)
-For using certain commands, such as *classify*, you'll need to compile and install Finufftpy:
+For using certain commands, such as *classify*, you'll need to compile and install *finufftpy*:
 Make sure you're in the root directory (under ASPIRE-Python, so you see _aspire.py_ when running `ls`)
-Run `./install.sh`
+Run `make finufftpy`

-Assuming no errors, you can now use the Aspire tool.
+You might need to install some prerequisites, follow the instructions.

 ###### common errors
 If you skipped any of the previous steps, the script will complain about the missing part and terminate.
-You can run this script as many times as you want.
+If you encounter problems during compilation process, please upgrade the following Linux packages:
+- gcc: `sudo apt install --upgrade  gcc  g++`
+- fftw3: `sudo apt install  libfftw3-bin  libfftw3-dev`

+These commands were tested on Ubuntu 16TLS.
+For other Linux distros please use the substitute command for 'apt install' (yum, apt-get, brew, etc.)

+#### Downloading data files (optional)
+For some commands, you'll need to have certain binary files available for Aspire.
+To download them simply run `make download`
+You can choose to firstly not download binaries and then Aspire would ask you to do so before running any commnad which needs them.

+Assuming no errors, you can now use the Aspire tool in its minimalistic version.

 ## Usage
 Aspire is a command-line-interface (CLI) application allowing you to run atomic actions on stack of CRYO projections (MRC files).